-- Ind 55.10 Exit doorways and doors.
-(1) Every required single exit FP doorway shall contain a standard exit door as specified in s.
-Ind 51.15.
+- ILHR 55.10 Exit doorways and doors.
+(1) Every required single exit doorway shall contain a standard exit door as specified in s.
+ILHR 51.15.
 For double doors, with or without mullions, the width of each door may be reduced to 2 feet 6 inches. - (2) No single door or leaf of a double door, shall be more than 3 feet 6 inches wide, and no 2 doors shall be hinged together. - (3) No rolling, sliding or revolving door shall be counted as an exit from any theater or assembly hall, nor shall any such door be permitted where it would be liable to be used by the public as an exit. - (4) Sills at all exit doorways shall be level and flush with adjacent inside floors and ramps.
-Where an aisle or passageway leads to an exit from either side of the exit doorway there shall be a level floor space at the doorway subtending the width of the aisle and the doorway. - Ind 55.11 Exit lights.
-(1) In every theater and assembly hall, except FP church auditoriums, exit lights shall be provided immediately over all exit doorways, and in such other places as may be necessary to direct the occupants to exit doorways and to a street, alley or exit court.
-The installation of such exit lights shall comply in all respects with the provisions of the Wisconsin state electrical code, vol. 2, ch.
-ILHR 16, Wis.
-Adm.
-Code. - (2) Every light over an exit doorway shall be a red illuminated sign bearing the word EXIT or OUT in plain letters not less than 5 inches in height.
+Where an aisle or passageway leads to an exit from either side of the exit doorway there shall be a level floor space at the doorway subtending the width of the aisle and the doorway. - ILHR 55.11 Exit lights.
+All required exits, except those in church auditoriums, shall be identified by an approved exit light.
+Directional exit lights shall be provided to direct occupants to the exits.
+Exit lights and directional exit lights shall be as specified in s.
+ILHR 51.15 (5).